 Properties are the fields that are used to store and understand all of the data stored in your system.
 HubSpot CRM is already able to collect basic information across contact, company, and deal records, but you’ll need custom properties as well.
 Those are fields that help you to collect more data on contacts.
 You can use them in forms to collect data or they can be updated manually within the tool.
 You should also make sure you’re taking advantage of the lead scoring options.
 This is one of the best ways to identify “hot leads” based on behavior.
 Remember that you can give actions a positive or negative impact on overall lead score.
 Lead scoring can get pretty complex, but the goal is a more streamlined method to assist your sales team in prioritizing and qualifying leads.

-4. Sales pipeline
+4. Business development pipeline

 5. Workflows and automation

 Even the most savvy marketers can get intimidated by workflows, but they are an important way to set, clear, or update properties based on dependent properties.
 Setting up workflows is one of the best ways to ensure that things don’t fall through the cracks of your client journey.
 Automation is particularly helpful for email workflows like welcome and nurturing sequences, and for setting up tasks, reminders, and follow-up prompts for the sales team.
 That being said, not everything should be automated.
 Ask yourself the following questions before you automate a process:

 - Will my data be as accurate as if I handle the process manually?